Zero Trust Network Architecture Roadmap: Steps to Creating Your Strategy

 We’re living in an age where cyber security has never been more in the spotlight.
-With people leading increasingly digital lives and the vast majority of the UK workforce working from home as well as the office, businesses have had to adapt the way they operate and communicate.
+With people leading increasingly digital lives and big chunks of the UK workforce working from home as well as the office, businesses have had to adapt the way they operate and communicate.

-With so much reliance on digital it’s becoming increasingly difficult to spot a friend from a foe, which is why many organisations are implementing a Zero Trust Network Architecture (ZTNA).
+With so much reliance on digital it’s becoming increasingly difficult to spot friend from foe, which is why many organisations are starting to look at implementing a Zero Trust Network Architecture (ZTNA).

-ZTNA centres around the concept of ‘zero trust’.
-A traditional IT network infrastructure might trust anyone inside your network, but ZTNA requires verification and authentication.
-Even once a user is on the network ZTNA will be dynamically evaluating the trustworthiness of the connection (not just on the user’s credentials but on things like their location and posture too).
+As the name suggests, ZTNA centres around the concept of ‘zero trust’.
+A traditional IT network infrastructure might trust anyone inside your network, but ZTNA requires verification and authentication, therefore there is a ‘zero trust’ model at play.
+Even once a user is on the network, ZTNA will be dynamically evaluating the trustworthiness of the connection (not just on the user’s credentials but on things like their location and posture too).

 In every enterprise, employees are given access to the network.
 In addition, partners, and customers are also given access to data and applications either on-premises or in the cloud.
 ZTNA identifies every single user and what role they play within an organisation.
-It focuses on giving access to users to the enterprise resources that are required for their role or job only.
-Access to any other resources is considered on a case-by-case basis.
+It follows a least privilege access model, so it only grants network access to users to the enterprise resources that are required for their role or job only.
+If employees would like to gain access to any other resources, it is considered on a case-by-case basis after they put in an access request.

-That’s where ZTNA can really make a difference – the security framework requires all users, whether in or outside your network, to be authenticated, authorised, and continuously validated for security, which is why it’s effective for securing remote workers and protecting cloud environments.
+That’s where a zero trust security model can really make a difference – the security framework requires all users, whether in or outside your network, to be authenticated, authorised, and continuously validated for security, which is why it’s effective for securing remote workers whilst also protecting sensitive data and cloud environments.

 Creating a solution that’s right for you

-How we can help & steps to an effective ZTNA strategy
+How we can help and steps to an effective ZTNA strategy

 Creating a strategy and implementing ZTNA can seem overwhelming.
 It’s important to understand that in many ways this process is a transformation for your business, not just across your network infrastructure but across your individual business silos and company policies.